 \section{\textsf{Ruppenier geometry of the black hole}}

 In this section, we concentrate our attention on the thermodynamic geometry of the system and attempt to reveal some information about the microstructure of the black holes.
-Like the situation of RN-AdS black hole, $S$ and $V$ of dRGT black hole are dependent, the heat capacity at constant volume $C_V=T(\partial_T S)_V$ vanishes, which is result in a singularity of the thermodynamical metric Eq.(\ref{IM}).
-Introducing a normalized scalar curvature could be a way for us to explore the thermodynamical properties of black hole\cite{Wei:2019uqg}, which is defined as
+As the situation of RN-AdS black hole, $S$ and $V$ of dRGT black hole are dependent, the heat capacity at constant volume $C_V=T(\partial_T S)_V$ vanishes, which results in a singularity of the thermodynamical metric Eq.(\ref{IM}).
+Introducing a normalized scalar curvature could be a way for us to explore the thermodynamical properties of the black hole\cite{Wei:2019uqg}, which is defined as

 After a straightforward calculation, the normalized scalar curvature of dRGT black hole in terms of reduced parameters with $k+c_2>0$ is